 For minerals and metals producers and processors:

-- Communicate risk management practices and performance to their downstream customers;
+- Communicate risk management practices and performance to downstream customers.

 - Compare risk management practices and performance against a benchmark based on existing best-in-class standards.

 - Facilitate better understanding of sustainability practices among businesses at different points in the supply chain and encourage dialogue to achieve greater sustainability impacts.

 - Encourage harmonization, equivalencies and cross-recognition of standards between voluntary initiatives, leveraging comparative strengths and avoiding “audit fatigue” where possible.